 - Knowledge is generative (or sticky) ie the more you know the more easily you can learn.

 - Vocabulary size relates to academic success.
 Education is crucial for increasing the breadth of children’s vocabulary.

-We considered factors that link to a high quality curriculum;
+We consider these factors that link to a high quality curriculum: